Sustainable Procurement Tools

 Contracting authorities must consider the use of community benefit requirements for regulated procurements with an estimated value of £4 million or more.
 In line with Scottish Government policy, this should not preclude the use of community benefit requirements in other regulated procurements.

-In their organisational procurement strategy (section 15 of the Reform Act) individual contracting authorities must include a statement on their policy on the use of community benefits.
-In their annual procurement report (section 18 of the Reform Act) they must include a summary of any community benefit requirements imposed as part of a regulated procurement that were fulfilled in the year covered by the report.
+In their organisational procurement strategy (section 15 of The Act) individual contracting authorities must include a statement on their policy on the use of community benefits.
+In their annual procurement report (section 18 of The Act) they must include a summary of any community benefit requirements imposed as part of a regulated procurement that were fulfilled in the year covered by the report.